(Scroll down for a related podcast episode.)

 Self Determination Theory starts with the proposition that each individual has a natural drive to grow and develop psychologically, and that each individual naturally gravitates towards those activities or situations that facilitate this growth and development.
 A theologian might say that we have a drive to become the unique individual person that we are meant to be.

 Some social environments can discourage and suppress this growth, while other social environments can encourage and facilitate it.
-The difference seems to relate to three basic inner needs identified by Deci and Ryan, and whether the environment supports or suppresses these needs.
+The difference seems to relate to three basic inner needs identified by Deci and Ryan and whether the work environment supports or suppresses these needs.

 Three Basic Needs

 First, we have a need for relatedness or community, in other words to be known and appreciated by other people.
 Second, we have a need for a sense of competence, in this case meaning we are confident in our ability to do our work effectively and to enhance our skills as we proceed.
-And third, we have a need for autonomy, in other words to act on our own intrinsic values and goals.
+And third, we have a need for autonomy, in other words to act on our own intrinsic values and goals (I think of this as personal agency).

 But the social environment in which we work does not have to be so obviously toxic for it to nevertheless suppress our spirit.
 We can find ourselves in jobs where we have very little authentic interpersonal engagement and no sense of teamwork.
 Or we might not feel confident we can perform the work we have been given.
 Or maybe we are in a warm, friendly environment that nevertheless requires an unhealthy degree of conformity and gives us very little control over the way we do our work.